Saptarshi07/social-rewarding/README.txt

     b) the stationary distribution of strategies in the population (with assortment) at low mutation for the parameter values: information transmissibility = 0.5 and degree of assortment = 0.5 and selection strength = 1.

+    For a sample time series output for 10 steps, the code requires not more than 2 minutes to generate the result in a normal desktop computer.
+    For computing stationary distribution of strategies for a single parameter combination, the code requires not more than 2 minutes in the same.

     The example files are:

     two-player/output-files/example-assortment-timeseries.csv